-Corbeau Hangs Interview: ‘I like to call it tragic hope’
+Corbeau Hangs interview: ‘I like to call it tragic hope’

 I think what stands out the most is that very 80s tone it took with all my inspirations on full display and how quickly it could come about if you just let it take its shape at its own pace.

-Q: The central theme of the new album seems to evoke an X-Files-esque fascination with the darker ‘oddities’ of the 80s.
+Q: The central theme of the new Corbeau Hangs album seems to evoke an X-Files-esque fascination with the darker ‘oddities’ of the 80s.
 What specific ideas or imagery were you drawn to?
-Do you also see a connection between those themes and the music being made at the time—music that clearly continues to influence you?
+Do you also see a connection between those themes and the music being made at the time – music that clearly continues to influence you?

 Manuel: I was drawn to the 80s both visually and sonically.
 A lot of John Carpenter, also movies like “Videodrome”, “Poltergeist”, “Halloween”, “Hellraiser”, “The Shining”, “Prince Of Darkness”.
 All of those classic horror movies had an impact on how I wanted this album to feel.
 With that I also wanted to invoke the seriousness of the themes of those movies.
 I wanted the lyrics (although repetitive) to be impactful and to be a narrative of the world we live in and how dark navigating life could be and sometimes you just have someone by your side to navigate these times.
 I think a lot of my musical influences also take this approach.
 I think sonically Psyche was a huge inspiration for this album.